-Lyme Disease Prevention is something that's sadly becoming a more and more prevalent topic these days.
-More and more cases of this horrid disease are showing up every year, with some strains of Lyme Disease even proving to be deadly, so having a lot of Lyme Disease Prevention Tips at your disposal is key to avoiding truly this horrid disease.
+Lyme Disease is something that's sadly becoming a more and more prevalent topic these days.
+More and more cases of this horrid disease are showing up every year, with some strains of Lyme Disease even proving to be deadly, so having tips for tick prevention can be key.

 What?
 Did I really say “deadly”?